wilsonli6/major-project/proposal.md

 - two working nets with boundaries
 - working gravity for the ball
 - different abilities for each individual character
-- keys activate the abilities
+- keys activate the player
 - background music